LokiMetaSmith/NASA-COG/test-records/Dec7.2024.md

 It is possible that as the general system warms up, it may be able to get "unstuck", but since the setpoint is 100 degrees higher than the stack temperature, I believe it has been stuck for 200 minutes = 3 hours and 20 minutes.

+I decide to increase the stack edge limit to 40C with the absolute limit set to 60C.